MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-existing-table.md

 Select **Edit schema** to view and edit your table column configuration.

-1. The **Map columns** dialog opens and you can map source data columns to target table columns.
+1. The **Map columns** dialog opens and you can attach one or more source columns or attributes to your Azure Data Explorer columns.
+    * New mappings are set automatically, but you can change it to use an existing one.
     * In the **Source columns** fields, enter column names to map with the **Target columns**.
     * To delete a column from mapping, select the trash can icon.